cleesmith/core_git_vim_python/README.md

 * see the ```Makefile``` for details, or to add special handling for a ```.tcz``` extension

 #### unresolved issue
-after booting the new core:
+after booting with the remastered core:
 ```
 git clone whatever
 ```